tshi13/Do-It/doc/srs/srs_it5.md

 - As a user, I want to be able to see chat history when I log in so that we can see what happened

 #### Tasks and Coins:
-- As a user, I want to be able to enter a due date or time for when the task is due so that I can be held accountable by others to complete tasks on time
+- As a user, I want to be able to enter a date or time for when the task is pays out coins so that I can be held accountable by others to complete tasks on time
-- As a user, I want to be able to enter the amount of coins I lose when I fail to complete a task
+- As a user, I want to be able to enter the amount of coins I lose when I fail to complete a task (the amount of coins a task is worth)
 - As a user, I want to be able to interact with task cards so that coin values can be redeemed upon task completion and checkboxes for “Task Done” can be selected by users
 - As a user, I want to be able to see "Task Stats" for each task to see who has completed the task so that I can see the group's progress in a task
 - As a user, I want to be able to join tasks so that I can opt-in to any tasks
 - As a user, I want to be able to click "Submit" on a task card so that I can signal to the rest of the group that I have completed this task
 - As a group owner, I want to be able to "finish" a task meaning that users are paid out their share of coins for completing that task up to that point in time
-- As a user, I want to be able to resize the tasks bar on the right hand side so that it is scrollable

 #### Login
 - As a user, I want to have a secure way of logging into my account